EOSPowerNetwork/system-epn/contracts/system/interface/README.md

 # Table Interface

-This section documents the various interfaces to data stored in RAM by the smart EPN smart contracts.
+This section documents the interfaces to data stored in RAM by the system EPN smart contract.